TOP 11 Best Sculptures of Contemporary Art in EuropeWritten byRenata Jirasova03 Sep. 2015

 10. The Fiddler (The Violinist), Amsterdam, Netherlands

 If you visit in Amsterdam the City Opera House you may be surprised by a violinist bursting out of the floor in the foyer of the music theatre.
-This bronz statue called „the Fiddler“ is an expression of the Amsterdam’s vibrant, irrepressible Jewish community.
+This bronz statue called „the Fiddler (or The Violinist)“ is an expression of the Amsterdam’s vibrant, irrepressible Jewish community.
 The community used to be centered in this district before World War II.
-Workers had to make quite an effort to break and open the marble floor to place the statue here in 1991.
-The interesting thing is that the artist, who created this statue, is unknown.
+Workers had to make quite an effort to break and open the marble floor to place the statue here.

 11. The Man At Work (the Watcher or Gaper), Bratislava, Slovakia